About Kemet Kids LLC

 Book Publishing Company

 Founded in 2016, by Dad and Author A.D.
-Largie, Kemet Kids LLC is a renowned independent children’s content creator and publisher and I Can Read Kids Book Club.
+Largie, Kemet Kids LLC is a renowned independent children’s book publisher.

 The company is committed to delivering beautifully illustrated educational and diverse media content for kids 0 to 12 years old and publishes over 10 new titles per year.

-We believe that not only is it important for kids to see themselves reflected in the content they consume but also to see people who don't look like them as well.
+We believe that it is important for kids not only to see themselves reflected in the content they consume but also to see people who don't look like them.
 As the graphic above displays 86% of all children’s book characters are either of Caucasian ethnicity or non-human origins leaving only 14% of all children’s book characters to reflect the remaining diverse assortment of kids in the United States.

 This comes from 2015 publishing statistics compiled by the Cooperative Children’s Book Center at the School of Education, the University of Wisconsin-Madison on the percentage of books depicting characters from diverse backgrounds.